-On area requiring improvement was identified with regard to safeguarding training for ancillary staff working in the service.
+An area requiring improvement was identified with regard to the review of incidents as part of the quality monitoring process.

 We would like to thank the manager, service users and staff for their support and co-operation throughout the inspection process.